youssefarafat/Trace_Ridges/README.md

 **Using Trace Ridges**

-The following will act as a manual on how to use the algorithm:
+The following will act as a manual on how to use the algorithm.

 Firstly ensure that the images you would like to use are in the same folder as the algorithm, alternatively you can call on the directory of images in matlab as such: